A voice for those who cannot speak

 In 2018 MVAS embarked upon yet another expansion, which was completed in 2019.
 This expansion added 4 puppy and/or small dog kennels, and five additional fenced-in outdoor runs, as well as a new washroom.

 In 2021, we started a Doggy Play yard Campaign to raise money for some new dog yards.
-In 2022 the construction was completed, and we know have 4 outdoor dog yards for our fabulous furry friends to enjoy.
-It is in the works for 2023 to install some doggy play equipment into one of the new yards for some good ol' doggy fun!
+In 2022 the construction was completed, and we now have 4 outdoor dog yards for our fabulous furry friends to enjoy.

 In 2022, we also were able to place a new roof system over the outdoor kennels in our East Yard and enclose the kennels in our West Yard on three sides.
 Now our doggos have some serious protection against the Montana weather.
 This was all possible thanks to the help of some amazing donors!